Eclectic Burning Man festival celebrates 25th anniversary

 The festival may be noncommercial once inside, but money and supply and demand are involved when it comes to tickets.
 Kark, 44 and a doctor of Oriental medicine, waited until the last moment to buy his ticket, only to find the event had sold out.

-Given that he and Hoel had already rented an RV for the week, to the tune of $2,200, not having a ticket wasn't an option, he said.
+Given that he and Hoel had already rented an RV for the week, to the tune of $2,200 (1,349.44 pounds), not having a ticket wasn't an option, he said.

 "If I was going to go, I was going to go in comfort, but now I needed to find a ticket."